-What Happens When You Get an Ependymoma?
+What Is an Ependymoma?

 Ependymomas are cancerous tumors that grow in your brain or any part of the spine, including your neck and upper and lower back.
 They form at first in your ependymal cells in the middle of your spinal cord and in the fluid-filled spaces in your brain known as ventricles.